lorenzo-rovigatti/comp_bio_notes/proteins.md

 The [structure](https://www.rcsb.org/structure/1a3n) of human hemoglobin.
 The four subunits are shown with different colours, while their bound heme groups are depicted with the licorice representation.
 ```

 The spatial arrangement of subunits within the quaternary structure is vital for the protein’s functionality, allowing the protein to interact correctly with other molecules and perform its biological activities efficiently.
-For example, the quaternary structure of hemoglobin, which is shown in [](#fig:hemoglobin) and consists of four subunits in a nearly-tetrahedral arrangement, enables it to bind and release oxygen molecules effectively.
-Similarly, enzymes that function as multi-subunit complexes often rely on their quaternary structure to bring catalytic sites into proximity, enhancing their catalytic efficiency.
+For example, the quaternary structure of hemoglobin, which is shown in [](#fig:hemoglobin) and consists of four subunits in a nearly-tetrahedral arrangement, enables it to efficiently bind and release oxygen molecules.
+Similarly, enzymes that function as multi-subunit complexes often rely on their quaternary structure to bring active sites into proximity, enhancing their catalytic efficiency.